Thairo Estrada Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cardinals pitching staff ranks 18th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 19th in the league.

-- The Cardinals have the 17th-ranked team ERA across all MLB pitching staffs (4.25).
+- The Cardinals have a 4.24 team ERA that ranks 17th among all league pitching staffs.

-- The Cardinals surrender the fourth-fewest home runs in baseball (64 total, one per game).
+- Cardinals pitchers combine to give up 64 home runs (one per game), the fourth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.